soneraydin/MonteCarloJackknife.jl/README.md

 ## A Simple Univariate Example (Median)

-Estimate the sampling variability of the sample median using Monte Carlo delete-(d) jackknife.
+Estimate the sampling variability of the sample median using Monte Carlo delete-d jackknife.

 ```julia
 using MonteCarloJackknife